Spondylolisthesis: learn about symptoms and treatments

 - Muscle weakness

-A doctor will use an X-ray in most cases to confirm the presence of spondylolisthesis, and then use a specialized spondylolisthesis grading scale based on the actual amount of slippage.
+A doctor can confirm the presence of spondylolisthesis with diagnostic testing like and X-ray or an MRI and then use a specialized spondylolisthesis grading scale based on the actual amount of slippage.

 Your treatment options